MD, PhD, FESC

 I qualified from the University of Rome, Italy in 2001 and commenced training in cardiology shortly after.

 My training included fellowships in the United States (Texas Heart Institute, Houston for 6 months and the Feinberg Cardiovascular Institute, Northwestern University, Chicago for 12 months).

 I undertook a research degree in 2007 and was awarded a PhD on "The Role fo Cardiac MRI in Acute and Chronic Myocardial Ischaemia" at Imperial College London.
-During this 4-year period I was also a senior clinical fellow in Cardiac MRI at the Royal Brompton Hospital, the last 2 years of which I was also a locum Cardiac MRI consultant at the Heart Hospital, University College London.
+During this four year period I was also a senior clinical fellow in Cardiac MRI at the Royal Brompton Hospital, the last two years of which I was also a locum Cardiac MRI consultant at the Heart Hospital, University College London.